ironhack-labs/lab-js-job-interview/answers.md

 4. Challenge 4:
   - Answer: c
-  - Explanation: we change the valor of b using dot notation
+  - Explanation: we change the valor of b using dot notation.

 5. Bonus - Challenge 5: